ngemuantony/Trend20/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently building **OpenGet**.
+- 🔭 I’m currently building **Load Balancer**.
-- 🌱 I’m currently learning DevOps.
+- 🌱 I’m currently learning Distributed Systems.
-- 👯 I’m looking to collaborate on Javascript projects.
+- 👯 I’m looking to collaborate on Django projects.
-- 🤔 I’m looking for help with **Golang**.
+- 🤔 I’m looking for help with **Blockchain**.
-- 💬 Ask me about Javascript, Typescript, React and NextJS.
+- 💬 Ask me about Python, Csharp, Databases and NodeJs.
-- 📫 How to reach me: enockomondi305@gmail.com
+- 📫 How to reach me: muleiantony98@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love mentoring Beginners.